This competition is free to enter.

 Length: between 3 and 20 minutes

 Prizes: £500 as follows: 1st prize £250, 2nd prize £100, third prize £50 plus £50 for best student submission (18-25 years) and £50 for best < 18 year submission. tbc.
-If a student or under 18 entry is the best overall then it will win first prize regardless if the entry is from a student and the student prize will go to the next best student entry.
+If a student or under 18 entry is the best overall then it will win first prize regardless if the entry is from a student and the student prize will go to the next best student entry. tbc

-Submission details available from April.
+Submission details available nearer the deadline.